 Donald “DJ” Mitchell Jr., Ph.D., was appointed Bellarmine University’s inaugural chief diversity, equity and inclusion officer in June 2020.
 Prior to his appointment, he joined Bellarmine University in August 2017 as a full professor of education.
-He was appointed chair for the M.Ed. in Higher Education Leadership and Social Justice Program in June 2018.
-He continues both faculty appointments while serving as chief diversity, equity and inclusion officer.
+He was appointed chair for the M.Ed. in Higher Education Leadership and Social Justice Program in June 2018 and served in that role until August 2021.
 Before joining Bellarmine’s Annsley Frazier Thornton School of Education in 2017, DJ was an assistant professor of higher education in the College of Education and faculty associate in the Division of Inclusion & Equity at Grand Valley State University.

 Since January 2019, DJ has co-chaired the President’s Advisory Board on Equity and Inclusion, which develops and reviews Bellarmine’s policies around hiring, training, and bias reporting for students, faculty and staff.
 As chief diversity, equity and inclusion officer, DJ serves as a member of President Donovan’s cabinet, advising her on university-wide initiatives, programs, and policies.
 He also develops and monitors key performance indicators that demonstrate the university’s progress in diversity, equity, and inclusion.